HackyHour/Wuerzburg/index.md

 ### ❗️ Attention!
 Due to summer break, the next HackyHour is on Monday, **September** 25

-## Regular re-evaluation

-It is time to re-evaluate this schedule.
-Here is a poll to vote for future start time and week day: https://terminplaner4.dfn.de/gEaqGnisuKOgga9b
-Everyone who plans to come to the HackyHour (at least from time to time) in the future, is welcome to participate in the poll.
-Results of the poll are discussed in the July HackyHour.

 # Topics
 In addition to the open discussions we also aim to talk about specific topics at each HackyHour.
 However prior knowledge or interest in these topics is not a prerequisite.